BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 # Known Bug

-- I've noticed that the script won't work if the "Rockstar Games Launcher" is open.
-Simply close it, and everything should work fine.
+- I've noticed once that the script wonldn't work if the "Rockstar Games Launcher" window was opened.
+Try closing it, and everything should work fine.
-- Occasionally, "Drop BST" may navigate to another menu instead of executing as expected.
-If this happens, try again or consider lowering the "Macro Speed" setting.
+- A visual glitch occurs on the Macro Buttons at startup.
+Moving your cursor over the glitch will fix it temporarily.

 # FAQ